Ken Simon directing Walter Cronkite during the taping of "Connecticut & the Sea."

 Ken Simon (Executive Producer) helped to invent the modern alternative newsweekly when he founded The Syracuse New Times.
-Simon led the weekly for 11 years as it gained regional prominence for its coverage of arts and entertainment, media, business and politics.
-The Syracuse paper and another weekly founded by Simon, The Ithaca New Times, continue to publish weekly in print and online.
-They have received numerous awards for journalistic excellence.
+Simon led the weekly for its first 11 years as it gained regional prominence for alternative coverage of arts and entertainment, media, business and politics.
+The New Times published weekly for more than 50 years before joining thousands of other local newspapers that went down in the last few years.
+The Ithaca New Times, also founded by Simon, will celebrate its 50th year of publishing weekly in 2022.
+The two weeklies have received hundreds of awards for journalistic excellence.

 Simon worked as an editorial and publishing consultant after selling the weeklies,.
 Clients included the National Consumer Cooperative Bank, the Connecticut Commission on the Arts, the Connecticut Film Commission and United Technologies Corporation.
 During that time he wrote a weekly newspaper series on a disastrous urban renewal project in his small hometown that won the Amos Tuck/Champion Award for Economic Understanding.
 He also authored "The New England Handcraft Catalog" (Globe Pequot Press), which featured New England artisans and their work.
 The book evolved from his involvement with his family's Down on the Farm craft center on their old farm property.